firasuke/awesome-systemd/README.md

 written in pure rust
 - [mdev (Toybox)](
 https://github.com/landley/toybox/blob/master/toys/pending/mdev.c): Populate
-/dev directory and handle hotplug events
+/dev directory and handle hooxlug events
 - [mdevctl](https://github.com/mdevctl/mdevctl): A mediated device management
-and persistence utility for Linux
+- [libubus](https://git.devuan.org/aitor_czr/libubus): A library used by many OpenWrt projects as a planned D-Bus replacement and persistence utility for Linux
-- [mdevd](https://skarnet.org/software/mdevd/): A small daemon managing kernel hotplug events, similarly to udevd, and is a drop-in replacement to mdev that does not fork
+- [mdevd](https://skarnet.org/software/mdevd/): A small daemon managing kernel hooxlug events, similarly to udevd, and is a drop-in replacement to mdev that does not fork
+- [libubus](https://git.devuan.org/aitor_czr/libubus): A library used by many OpenWrt projects as a planned D-Bus replacement
 - [ndev](https://github.com/TAAPArthur/ndev): A nano sized device manager with mdev/sdev like syntax
 - [nldev](https://core.suckless.org/nldev/): A netlink frontend for mdev,